First steps#

 Loops#

-Loops are repeated evaluations of a code block.
+Repeated evaluations in a code block.

-while
+while cond

 : exit the loop immediately.continue

-: move on to the next item / evaluation immediately.
+: move on to the predicate immediately.

 Hailstone sequence (3n+1 problem) in a while loop